the Rollator Chronicles: 5 Clues Your Parent Needs a Walker—Stat

 And then: the walker.
 Her walker.
 Sitting politely at her side like a new boyfriend nobody warned me about.
 The rollator—though in Australia they call it a “wheelie bin,” which is also what they call the garbage can, because of course they do—stood there like a proud-but-weary old general who’s seen too many battles—upright, stubborn, scars.

 Quickly, the garbage can connection started to make sense as I saw she had placed extra grips on the handles, you know those circular grippy things that come free at block parties from banks, used to open tight lids on jars?
 Yep, those, just dangling on top of the handles.
 And there was a bag slung underneath the walker—stuffed so full it sagged like a tired stomach after Thanksgiving dinner, cradling everything from walnuts to spare underwear.
 Mom’s rollator purse wasn’t minimalist.
 It was a Mary Poppins-meets-apocalypse-prep situation.
-A paperback (mystery, always), spare underwear, crumpled dollar bills, a flip phone with zero texts (you never know when you’ll need it), a datebook crammed with doctor appointments, and walnuts—emergency fuel for the two-minute elevator ride from her room to the café.
+A paperback (poetry, always), spare underwear, extra hand towel, tissues, crumpled dollar bills, a smart phone with many unanswered texts, a datebook crammed with doctor appointments, and walnuts—emergency fuel for the two-minute elevator ride from her room to the café.

-I watched her rummage in it one morning, pulling out a tissues, a lipstick nub, and a set of keys to nothing.
+I watched her rummage in it one morning, pulling out tissues, a lipstick nub, and a set of keys to nothing.
 And all I could think was: I’ve got twelve of Mom’s “real” purses stuffed in boxes in my garage, waiting for their next act.
 Maybe it’s time I ask my sister if we can finally unload them on eBay and give Mom the proceeds.
 Cash infusion by Coach bag.
-Retirement plan by Dooney & Bourke.
-A purse portfolio to rival Goldman Sachs.
+Retirement plan by Burberry.
+A purse portfolio to rival a bull market.

 The rollator really came into its own during what I now call the Elder Drop & Swap.
 A synagogue holiday service was fast approaching.
-My dear friend Ivy needed to get her beloved uncle home from the same venue.
+A dear friend needed to get her beloved uncle home from the same venue.
 Our solution: logistical choreography at its finest.

 Step 1: I’d drop Mom at the curb.

-Step 3: Ivy would hand me her uncle.
+Step 3: Friend would hand me her uncle.

 Step 4: I’d drive him home while she took Mom inside.